marcos-sem-s/datacamp-exercises/Introduction to SQL/02 - Querying.md

 | make `CARD_NUM` and `TOTAL_FINE` lowercase | Capitalize `patrons` |
 | Capitalize `from` | Make `SELECT` lowercase |
 | Add a `;` at the end of the query | All code should be just one line |

+> Great style!
+Your coworkers will thank you when you share clean and readable queries with them.

 <br>